The Sticky on Maple Syrup

 There have been many changes in technology over the years.
 Metal buckets and plastic bags replaced the wooden buckets.
 Evaporators replaced fires as a more efficient way of concentrating sap into maple syrup.
 Filtration was added to prevent syrup contamination

-Today, Mackinac Bluffs Maple Farms uses plastic tubing and vacuum pumps to bring the sap directly into the processing building during sugaring season.
-We use a diesel-fueled evaporator system to process the sap into syrup.
+Today, Mackinac Bluffs Maple Farms uses plastic tubing and vacuum pumps to bring the sap directly into the ‘Sugar House’ during sugaring season.

 When does the sap run?